 In March 2014, mathematics and science journalist Erica Klarreich got a rare chance to report exclusively on a top math story.
 Thomas Lin, the managing editor of Quanta Magazine, had convinced the International Mathematical Union to give him advance notice of the winners of the Fields Medals, which are awarded every four years and are often described as mathematics’ Nobel Prize.
-(Quanta, which is published by but editorially independent from the Simons Foundation, is one of the few outlets with a commitment to running in-depth articles about math.)
 Lin brought Klarreich on board to help write several detailed profiles of the winners, including one of Stanford University professor Maryam Mirzakhani.

 Klarreich’s August 2014 Quanta article “A Tenacious Explorer of Abstract Surfaces” describes Mirzakhani’s career arc, from her childhood in Tehran to her groundbreaking work on hyperbolic surfaces and billiard dynamics.
 It casts the mathematician as a fearless and accomplished scholar and is peppered with personal details, such as the doodles Mirzakhani draws when thinking about mathematics.

-Here, Klarreich tells TON-BWF Fellow Tien Nguyen the story behind the story, including the decision to bury the information that Mirzakhani is the first woman to win a Fields Medal:
+Here, Klarreich tells Tiên Nguyễn the story behind the story, including the decision to bury the information that Mirzakhani is the first woman to win a Fields Medal.
+(This interview has been edited for length and clarity.)

 What was your editor’s role in helping report this story?